FAQs: Jury Service in the Federal Court

-- More information
+- Further information

 Who can I ask to be excused from jury service?

-- recent jury service on another jury
+- your recent service on a jury in any jurisdiction in Australia, or

-However, you should think carefully before asking to be excused.
+Inconvenience is not considered to be a valid reason to be excused from jury service.
+You should think carefully before asking to be excused.
 The criminal justice system cannot work without jurors, and it is often possible for people to arrange their affairs so that they can perform jury service.

-- when you receive a jury questionnaire
+- when you receive a questionnaire

 A completed questionnaire can be returned by post, by using the pre-paid return envelope provided with the questionnaire, or by lodging it electronically using the directions given in the covering letter.